nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-10-01-auto-and-recursive-mocks.markdown

 Once a substitute has been created some properties and methods will automatically return non-null values.
 For example, any properties or methods that return an _interface_, _delegate_, or _purely virtual class_* will automatically return substitutes themselves.
 This is commonly referred to as _recursive mocking_, and can be useful because you can avoid explicitly creating each substitute, which means less code.
 Other types, like `String` and `Array`, will default to returning empty values rather than nulls.

-_* Note:_ A pure virtual class is defined as one with all its public members defined as _virtual_ or _abstract_, with no public fields, and with a default, parameterless constructor.
+_* Note:_ A pure virtual class is defined as one with all its public methods and properties defined as _virtual_ or _abstract_ and with a default, parameterless constructor defined as _public_ or _protected_.

 ## Recursive mocks